 This is what I have done yesterday, all morning!

-Happy to report that this attempt was a very successful one, so I am sharing this recipe with you, today: Easy, toasted Gnocchi with Sautéed Mushrooms, Crispy Bacon and Caramelized Spring Onions.
+Happy to report that this attempt was a very successful one, so I am sharing this recipe with you, today: Easy Gnocchi with Sautéed Mushrooms, Crispy Bacon and Caramelized Spring Onions.

-This time, I stayed away from ricotta and tried the traditional way with boiled potatoes.
+This time, I stayed away from that recipe made with ricotta and tried the traditional way with boiled potatoes.
 They definitely look like gnocchi 🙂